Bellinzoni/Widgetic/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Widgetic for WordPress makes it easy to create responsive widgets for your site.
+Widgetic makes it easy to create beautiful widgets for your WordPress site.

 == Description ==

 *Adding widgets to your WordPress site should be easy.
 With this plugin, it finally is.*

-Widgetic for WordPress provides you with a wide range of responsive widgets you can choose from and we’re constantly adding new widgets based on popular requests.
+Widgetic for WordPress provides you with a library of widgets you can use for your site, which can be customised using our `three steps Editor`.
+Not only can you change the look and feel of the widgets, but we also give you the ability to connect to different sources for your content.

-Using our `three steps Editor` users can customise the look and feel of the widgets and also add content from different sources (`Instagram`, `Facebook`, `Dropbox`, `Flickr`, `Google Drive`, `WordPress Media Library` and others).
+What’s great is that we’re constantly adding new widgets to our library based on your feedback.
+So don’t hesitate to get in touch.